ktjkc/reflextrust/reflextrust-paper.md

 ## 🤝 Acknowledgements

+🧬 Most models react to text.
+ReflexTrust reacts to context.

 Concept: **Hossa**
 Partner: **ChatGPT (OpenAI)**

 > “This paper is not the end of a conversation — it’s a beginning.”

 ---